open-ephys/bonsai-onix1-docs/articles/tutorials/calibrate-ts4231.md

     Visit the <xref:hs64_workflow> and <xref:hs64_ts4231> pages to develop a foundation on how to use Bonsai to acquire data from an ONIX headstage that has a TS4231 device.
-The primary difference between this workflow and the example Headstage 64 workflow is that in this one there is a transform operator for converting coordinates in the TS4231V1 reference frame to a user defined reference frame.
+The primary difference between this workflow and the example Headstage 64 workflow is that this one has a transform operator for converting coordinates in the TS4231V1 reference frame to a user defined reference frame.
 1. Before beginning the calibration process, confirm that the lighthouse configuration can measure the position of your TS4231 device across the entire desired range.
 To do this, [start the workflow](xref:workflow-editor#starting-the-workflow) and confirm that the